Exchange Study Process

 - Exchange process in short

-1. Applying for the exchange place at the University of Vaasa → selection
+1. Applying for exchange placement at University of Vaasa → selection

 4. Learning Agreement before exchange

-6. Starting your studies (a new Learning Agreement)
+6. Starting with your studies (a new Learning Agreement)

 7. Returning to Vaasa after your exchange

 - After your exchange you need to submit different documents related to your exchange to complete the exchange process (see Returing back to Vaasa)